home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 ha_integration_type: integration
 ---

-The `ecovacs` integration is the main integration to integrate all [Ecovacs](https://www.ecovacs.com) (Deebot) vacuums.
+The `ecovacs` integration is the legacy integration to integrate [Ecovacs](https://www.ecovacs.com) (Deebot) vacuums.
+For newer devices, please check [Ecovacs MQTT](./ecovacs_mqtt.markdown)
 You will need your Ecovacs account information (username, password) to discover and control vacuums in your account.

 There is currently support for the following device types within Home Assistant: